Guimarret/sw_data_filtering/Readme.md

 1. Clone the repository.
 2. Configure AWS credentials and ensure Terraform is installed.
-3. Set up secrets in GitHub repository for CI/CD.
+3. Set up secrets in the GitHub repository for CI/CD.
 4. Modify Airflow DAGs as needed for specific data processing requirements.
 5. Run Terraform commands to provision infrastructure.
 6. Trigger CI/CD pipelines for deployment and testing.